frederic-perez/AmE-dictionary/data/dictionary.md

 __anecdata__ _n_ An ad hoc portmanteau for anecdotal evidence that is used as data in an attempt to prove a hypothesis.
 __anecdotal__ _adj_ :mega:
 __anecdotally__
-__anecdote__ _n_ An anecdote is a brief story about something that happened to the speaker, usually something funny or interesting.
+__anecdote__ _n_ :two: An anecdote is a brief story about something that happened to the speaker, usually something funny or interesting.
 Example: Five years ago, I went to the store and met some clowns.
 Those clowns gave me the advice I am sharing with you now.
 __anemia__ _n_ [:scroll: C19: from New Latin, from Greek _anaimia_ lack of blood] (Pathology) The usual US spelling of anaemia.
 __anemomes__ _n_
 __anemometer__ _n_ :two::hammer: